-Find the minimum of two values.
+Find the minimum of given values.

 '''

 min{.ftz}{.NaN}{.xorsign.abs}.f32 d, a, b;

+min{.ftz}{.NaN}{.abs}.f32 d, a, b, c;

 min.f64 d, a, b;

 '''

-Store the minimum of a and b in d.
+Store the minimum of a, b and optionally c in d.

-If .NaN modifier is specified, then the result is canonical NaN if either of the inputs is NaN.
+If .NaN modifier is specified, then the result is canonical NaN if any of the inputs is NaN.

-If .abs modifier is specified, the magnitude of destination operand d is the minimum of absolute values of both the input arguments.
+If .abs modifier is specified, the magnitude of destination operand d is the minimum of absolute values of both input arguments.

-If .xorsign modifier is specified, the sign bit of destination d is equal to the XOR of the sign bits of both the inputs.
+If .xorsign modifier is specified, the sign bit of destination d is equal to the XOR of the sign bits of both inputs a and b.
+The .xorsign qualifier cannot be specified for three inputs operation.

-Modifiers .abs and .xorsign must be specified together and .xorsign considers the sign bit of both inputs before applying .abs operation.
+Qualifier .xorsign requires qualifier .abs to be specified.
+In such cases, .xorsign considers the sign bit of both inputs before applying .abs operation.